-"I’m working at a reasonable pace where I can focus intently for long periods of time on the important parts of my work, while planning for the future with a great sense of optimism, confident I can contribute to solving our society’s biggest problems" says nobody, ever.
+"I’m working at a reasonable pace where I can focus intently for long periods of time on the important parts of my work, while planning for the future with a great sense of optimism, confident I can contribute to solving our society’s biggest problems" said nobody this year.
 Overworked, overstimulated, distracted, FOMO-plagued, and device-obsessed is our default state—a function of the rate of change enabled by digital technology.
 But to see our current state as merely "moving faster" may be missing a larger shift.

 Douglas Rushkoff offers a bold interpretation of that essential shift—and gives those in the brand, media, and technology worlds reams of talking points and debate fodder—with his new book Present Shock: When Everything Happens Now.
 We’re not, Rushkoff argues, just overburdened with the infinite inputs of the digital age, but we’ve become unmoored from our traditional relationship with time.
 While, in the past, we looked toward the future, now we are all about the now; we are "defined by presentism."